 First, your doctor will tell you to drink plenty of fluids.
 That will replace the constant loss of water.
 Other treatments depend on which type you have:

 - Central diabetes insipidus.
 You’ll take medications like desmopressin (DDAVP) or vasopressin (Pitressin).
-It usually comes as a nasal spray.
+Desmopressin controls urine output, maintains fluid balance, and prevents dehydration.
+You take it two or three times a day.
+It usually comes as a nasal spray, tablets, or injections.
 There are also treatments to help these drugs work better.